kotobuki/funnel/trunk/README_en.txt

 Contributors
 * Jeff Hoefs: I2C support for related classes and improvements to the AS3 library
 * Kazuyoshi Kato: matrix LED (Gainer I/O's mode 7) support for the Ruby library
+* Kazushi Mukaiyama: LIS302DL class for the AS3 library

 UPDATES
 --------------------------------------------------------------------
+Funnel v1.0 (010, 2010.05.22)
+* the user can choose a proper board type and a serial port in GUI (finally!)
+* added examples developed for the book "Prototyping Lab" (O'Reilly Japan, 2010)
+* various enhancements and bug fixing to be released as v1.0

 Funnel 009 (2009.04.16)
 * released FIO (Funnel I/O) v1.3 in cooperation with Nathan Seidle (SparkFun Electronics) http://www.sparkfun.com/commerce/product_info.php?products_id=8957